 package.json, but its

-dependenciesstanza will be overwritten by the npmDependencies of your catalog source files.
+dependenciesstanza will be overwritten by the npmDependencies of your Flow specification source files, if any exist.

 TypeScript code generation